-CLNM are expert advisers around their lived experience of the care system and offer their experience in order to inform service design and delivery.
+CLNM are expert advisers around their lived experience of the care system and offer the knowledge and insight they gain from this to inform service design and delivery.
 Their aspiration is to use their experience to improve services for other young people.

 CLNM offer a consultancy service that can be tailored to the requirements of the client.
-CLNM are supported by trained staff who will support the consultation process.
+CLNM are supported by trained staff to take part in the consultation process.

-If you would like to submit a request to consult with us, please click the button below.
+If you would like to submit a request to consult with CLNM, please click the button below.

 Organisation: Fostering Digital Skills for Life

 The Fostering Network is working with Internet Matters and the University of East Anglia on a new project, Fostering Digital Skills for Life to create a new training course for foster carers.
 We were pleased to consult with the Care Leavers National Movement as part of our focus groups to co-create and refine the content, making sure that it best represents real-life experiences.
 Working with CLNM has helped bring the topics in the course to life and was an essential part of developing the project.

 We aim to improve how life story work is offered to adolescents with care experience.
 We feel that there is no clear guidance on how or when life story work should be best undertaken, by whom and why it improves (or not) the mental health of care adolescents with experience.

 Changing Minds supports the staff at House Projects across the UK, so they understand the needs of the young people they support.
 They also work with other organisations, like Action for Children (a Fostering Charity), schools, Local Authorities, and Together for Adoption.
 "While we do our best, we don’t know everything, and we know we could always do better.
 That’s why we work alongside Expert Advisors, who have experienced the care system.
 They help us see the world differently.
 With their help, we learn and grow"